gharib85/Quantum_Fisher_Information/Variable beam-splitter reflectivity estimation/README.md

 # Evolutionary algorithm for adaptive variable beam-splitter reflectivity estimation

-We implement evolutionary algorithm to the problem of adaptive phase estimation, which is an example of quantum control problems.
+We implement evolutionary algorithm to the problem of adaptive variable beam-splitter reflectivity estimation, which is an example of quantum control problems.
 The aim of this project is to create a library containing modules that streamlines the construction of an optimization algorithm for quantum control problems.
 Access to modules of optimization algorithms provides the building blocks that users can use to tweak the algorithm to their needs.

 Features: